 The race was called the Human Race, and Kristy Reed stood on the sidelines.

 He was dressed in blue jeans and a t-shirt.
-The Human Race was a 5K, the entrance fee fifty dollars per person, and twenty percent of proceeds went to a charity called the Center for Intersectionality and Diversity Studies.
+The Human Race was a 5K, the entrance fee for which was fifty dollars a person, and twenty percent of the proceeds here went directly to a charity called the Center for Intersectionality & Diversity Studies.

-Over the past several decades, this race had grown significantly from its humble beginnings, so that now, every February, there were thousands and thousands of runners participating, many racial groups and genders represented annually among them.
+Over the past several decades, the Human Race 5K had grown significantly from its humble beginnings, so that now, every February, thousands and thousands of runners participated, many racial groups and genders represented annually among them.
 The Human Race started and finished at the same spot: a wide concrete commons at the center of the UNLV quad, near the Flora Dungan humanities building.
 The mood that morning was lighthearted and pleasant.

 When the race was at last underway, Kristy Reed waited until every runner had disappeared around the first turn.
 Then Kristy came off the sidelines and entered alone the scientific shadows of the humanities building behind him.

 Less than three minutes later, Kristy was up on that building’s top floor.
 From here he mounted a fire escape that went up higher still, and now he came back outside and onto the rooftop of the building, approximately one-hundred feet above the campus which was now spread out below him.
 Across from where he stood, along the lipped edge of the rooftop, sat two big black trashbags full of small slips of white paper, each one containing sentences in Kristy’s handwriting.

 He walked over to these trashbags now.